sachidanand-pradhan/rigi_assignment/README.md

   - The application displays a timer that shows the current playback time of the video.
   - Users can easily track the progress of the video and know how much time has elapsed.

-- **Autoplay option:**
+- **Autoplay:**
-  - Users have the option to enable or disable autoplay.
-  - When autoplay is enabled, the next video in the playlist automatically starts playing after the current video finishes.
+  - When autoplay is enabled by utilizing the onEnded event in video player component.
+This ensures that one video automatically plays after the current video ends.

 - **Speed selector:**
   - Users can choose the playback speed of the video.